colynhn/kaldi4chinese/README.md

 # kaldi4chinese
-Simplify and Comment Kaldi toolkit for Chinese Speech Recognition
+Simplify and Comment Kaldi toolkit for Chinese Speech Recognition（not available yet, updating）

 This item is for personal use only, so stability cannot be guaranteed.